Your new design will be uploaded in:

 Implementation

 At Carlton Miniott Primary Academy our units of writing are driven by the wider curriculum themes.
 As children become immersed in the theme, they develop relevant subject knowledge and build the vocabulary they need for writing.
+They have opportunities to write in a variety of genres for many different purposes and a range of audiences.
+Over time, there is a balance of narrative, non-fiction and poetry.

 Teaching and Learning Sequence

 Our teaching and learning sequence is based on the SOLO taxonomy.
 Children are led through four phases of inquiry in order to develop the knowledge and understanding they need to be able to write effectively for a wide variety of purposes and audiences.
 We call these Collect, Connect, Create, Evaluate.
+The three Cs and an E!

 Unit Checklists

-1. At the beginning of each writing unit the children first explore the text type and develop a checklist of features specific to that genre of writing.
+At the beginning of each writing unit the children first explore the text type and develop a checklist of features specific to that genre of writing.
 Attention is also drawn to sentence and text level features which are not specific to the genre but which will be an area to develop and practise within the unit.

 In order to help children understand the features that are specific to the genre, the checklist is split into two sections – genre features and SPAG.
 These are also clearly displayed on the working wall.